Shreya Bhattacharya, Pragati Prasad Sah, Arundhati Banerjee and Sujay Ray* Pages 860 - 873 ( 14 )

-Background: Integrin αV, encoded by ITGAV gene is one of the most studied protein subunits, closely associated with liver, pancreatic and stomach cancer progression and metastasis via regulation of angiogenesis.
-Occurrence of Single Nucleotide Polymorphisms (SNPs) in cancer- associated proteins is a key determinant for varied susceptibility of an individual towards cancer.
+Background: Integrin αV, encoded by ITGAV gene, is one of the most studied protein subunits, closely associated with liver, pancreatic and stomach cancer progression and metastasis via regulation of angiogenesis.
+The occurrence of Single Nucleotide Polymorphisms (SNPs) in cancer- associated proteins is a key determinant for varied susceptibility of an individual towards cancer.